Boeing Center for Children's Wellness (Lean Team)

 School-Based Initiatives: An Overview

-We were very pleased to recently hear from the Charleston County School District Superintendent, Dr. Nancy McGinley, about her experience in working with the Boeing Center for Children's Wellness/The Lean Team!
+Superintendent of Charleston County School District from 2007-2014, Dr. Nancy McGinley, reflects on her experience working with the Boeing Center for Children's Wellness/The Lean Team!
 Check it out!

 Wellness in Schools: MUSC's Boeing Center for Children's Wellness School Wellness Checklist Contest